webprofusion/certify-docs/docs/dns-validation.md

 **If you change API credentials, you need to replace the credential settings in Certify under 'Settings > Stored Credentials' to ensure renewals keep working.
 Once saved, there is also a 'Test' option so you can try out the credentials to check they still work.**

 ## DNS Scripting
-To provide your own script to update DNS you need to create (or source) a Windows (CMD) batch file which expects the following sequence of arguments and creates a corresponding TXT record in your DNS zone:
+To provide your own script to update DNS you need to create (or source) a Windows (CMD) batch file which expects the following sequence of arguments and update a corresponding TXT record in your DNS zone:
 - Target Domain (e.g. example.com)
 - Record Name (e.g. _acme-challenge.example.com)
 - Record Value (e.g. ABCBD123456789)